 Keynote speakers: Prof. Rhiannon Ash (Oxford), Prof. David Scourfield (Maynooth) and Dr Penelope Goodman (Leeds).

-The conference will open on the evening of Wednesday, July 5, with a public lecture by Prof. Ash on “Emperors in Space”, followed by a full two-day programme featuring speakers from the UK, US, Australia and New Zealand.
-The conference dinner will be held on Thursday, 6 July, at Saint Lucy Caffé e Cucina on the St Lucia Campus.
+The conference opened on the evening of Wednesday, July 5, with a public lecture by Prof. Ash on “Emperors in Space”, followed by a full two-day programme featuring speakers from the UK, US, Australia and New Zealand.
 Delegates coming from outside Brisbane may be interested to know that the exhibition ‘Gladiators: Heroes of the Colosseum’ will be on at the Queensland Museum in July.
-We have secured a limited number of tickets at a discount rate for an excursion on Saturday, 8 July.

 The R. D. Milns Perpetual Endowment Fund and to the Australasian Society of Classical Studies are acknowledged for their financial support of this conference.